 - Respond with "enthusiastic regret" every now and then when they ask you to do something.
 This means you will turn them down while at the same time reiterating how nice it would have been to go along if you weren't so busy.
-Never get frustrated and hurt their feelings when you don't want to go along.
-(For example, don't say, "Why are you asking me?
-I just saw you yesterday!")
+This is a tactful way to occasionally dodge an invitation without blowing off your pal.

 - Buy tickets to an inexpensive movie or event and tell them you can't make it but want them to still go.
 Give them the tickets and encourage them to let you know how it went.
 This will further entice your friend to find other people to do things with.